-Bachelor of Science in Engineering: The BSE is an interdisciplinary design engineering degree that focuses on the creation of innovative solutions to the challenging problems facing people, societies, and the world.
+Bachelor of Science in Design Engineering: Design Engineering is an interdisciplinary engineering degree that focuses on the creation of innovative solutions to the challenging problems facing people, societies, and the world.
 Through a sequence of Integrated Design Studios that bridge first-year Cornerstone Design and senior-year Capstone Design, students become experts in design methods that deploy engineering principles to address human problems in real-world contexts.
-The BSE provides the flexibility for students to create specialized focus areas that suit their individual career and personal interests, and it ensures they gain practical engineering experience throughout their education at Mines.
+Design Engineering provides the flexibility for students to create specialized focus areas that suit their individual career and personal interests, and it ensures they gain practical engineering experience throughout their education at Mines.

 Humanitarian Engineering: Mines' Humanitarian Engineering (HE) program is recognized internationally for its research, education, and outreach in socially responsible engineering.
 At the undergraduate level, HE includes two minors, Engineering for Community Development and Leadership in Social Responsibility, along with a range of electives courses open to all Mines students.
-At the graduate level, our new interdisciplinary Humanitarian Engineering and Science program offers MS thesis and non-thesis degree options as well as a graduate certificate.
+At the graduate level, the interdisciplinary Humanitarian Engineering and Science program offers MS thesis and non-thesis degree options as well as a graduate certificate.
 HE enables Mines students to understand how engineering can contribute to co-creating just and sustainable solutions to the problems faced by communities globally.

-Cornerstone Design @ Mines: Cornerstone encompasses Design I (EDNS151) and Design II (EDNS251 or a similar second-year course).
-Design I, taken by all first-year Mines students, teaches open-ended problem solving, project management, professional communications, and teaming skills-all within a human-centered design framework.
-Design II, taken by approximately half of Mines sophomore engineering students, applies and advances lessons from Design I by responding to real-world engineering challenges.
+Cornerstone Design: Cornerstone Design is a two-course sequence introducing Mines students to the engineering problem solving process.
+Cornerstone Design I (EDNS151), enrolled by all first-year Mines students, teaches open-ended problem solving, project management, professional communications, and teaming skills-all within a human-centered design framework.
+Cornerstone Design II (EDNS251 or a similar second-year course), enrolled by approximately half of Mines sophomore engineering students, applies and advances lessons from Cornerstone Design I by responding to real-world engineering challenges.

-Capstone Design@Mines: Capstone entails a culminating two-semester senior design sequence for most engineering students at Mines, including Civil Engineering, Electrical Engineering, Environmental Engineering, Mechanical Engineering, and the general Engineering degree programs.
-The Capstone program provides a unique client-sponsored, handson, interdisciplinary engineering project experience for Mines students.
+Capstone Design: Capstone Design entails a culminating two-semester senior design sequence for over half of Mines' engineering students, including those in the Design, Civil, Electrical, Environmental, and Mechanical Engineering programs.
+Capstone Design proram provides unique client-sponsored, hands-on, interdisciplinary engineering project experiences for participating students.